andyposbe/AI-in-Genomics_Workshop_Tunisia_2026/slides/talks/README.md

 | GOHREP it!
 Interactive discussions | Day 1, 13:30 |
 | Model your own proteins | Day 2, 11:30 |
 | Genomics in an AI world | Day 2, 15:05 |

-Name the file after the talk and the speaker, with no spaces, for example `Intro-to-AlphaFold_Sugihara.pdf`.
-These are listed on the Resources page of the website.